Česká verze

 Grey wolf

-foto Karel BrožThe grey wolf (Canis lupus) is one of the most controversial and the most admired species.
-Although indigenous people from the North America, German, and also Slavic nations in Europe worship and respect the wolf, over time with the development of Western civilization people started to pursue wolves.
-These intelligent and shy animals have become the victims of tales about bloodthirsty beasts.
+The grey wolf (Canis lupus) is one of the most controversial animal species – hated by some people and admired by others.
+The indigenous people of North America, as well as German and Slavic nations in Europe, worshipped and respected wolves.
+Over time, with the development of Western civilization, people started to fear and persecute the wolves.
+These intelligent and shy animals became the victims of tales about bloodthirsty beasts.

-Did you know, a wolf used to be one of the most abundant and popular Czech animals?
-There are 71 "wolf villages" - in whose name the wolf is mentioned, e. g.
-Vlkov, Vlčkov, Vlčkovice, Vlkonice, Vlkoš, Vlčnov or.
-Vlčí.
+Did you know?
+Wolf used to be one of the most abundant and popular Czech animals.
+At least 71 villages have the word “vlk” (Czech for wolf) in their name, e. g.
+Vlkov, Vlčkov, Vlčkovice, Vlkonice, Vlkoš, Vlčnov and Vlčí.

-Current distribution of the gray wolf in the Czech Republic (edited accoriding to Červený et al., 2005).
+Current distribution of the grey wolf in the Czech Republic (edited according to Červený et al., 2005).

 The grey wolf distribution in the Czech Republic